eswarvempali/Event_Managament_system-/README.md

 - This project builds into static files via `npm run build` and can be deployed to Netlify, Vercel, or GitHub Pages.
 For Netlify/Vercel, connect the repository and use the `vite build` output.

+Netlify quick deploy

+- Add this repo to Netlify or drag the folder into Netlify deploy; build command: `npm run build`, publish directory: `dist`.

+Admin credentials (demo)

+- Admin password: `admin123` (demo only).
+Use the Admin page and enter password to manage events.

 Notes

 - The external API provides placeholder data and is used here to demonstrate asynchronous fetch and loading/error states.
 Created events are saved locally.